Multi-WAN for IPv6

 This may not work at all for completely dynamic IPv6 types where the subnet is not static.
 (DHCP-PD, etc)

-To setup Multi-WAN for IPv6 you need:
+To setup Multi-WAN for IPv6 the following items are needed:

 - Gateways added to System > Routing for both, and confirmed connectivity on both.